usnistgov/OSCAL/docs/schema/oscal-tag-library.md

 A collection of components for formal reference into and among control catalogs

 This element represents a collection of structured data objects ("components", see component) that present information in ways organized to facilitate coordinated access (both manual and automated) both with one another and with controls documented in control catalogs.
 This is a suitable element for representing, not a control catalog, but an overlay or customization that has its own organization, making many-to-many links across catalogs, their profiles, and other canonical reference documents.
-(A customization that does not reorganize, but only selects from and configures a control, can be a `profile`.)
+(A customization that does not reorganize, but only selects from and configures a control, can be a profile.)

 Despite their very different roles in the system (catalogs for canonical collections of controls, frameworks for most anything else), components inside frameworks and controls inside catalogs have the same kinds of content objects subject to similar kinds of restrictions.
 With respect to their internals, that is, they are closely aligned, which simplifies processing of information across the boundaries between them.